Kansas City Zoo celebrates birth of eastern black rhino calf - NewsBreak

 The zoo plans to hold a contest to name the calf in the coming months.

-The zoo said it has taken steps to ensure Zuri had a successful pregnancy and the calf would be born healthy.
+The zoo said it’s taken steps to ensure Zuri had a successful pregnancy and the calf would be born healthy.

 The Kansas City Zoo says this is the first calf for both parents.